donaldo3/Neural-voice-cloning/README.md

 #### 4.4.2.
 Run embedding enhancement
 #### 4.4.3.
 Save the enhanced embedding to a lookup table
 #### 4.4.4.
 Load Multispeaker TTS and lookuptable using sysnthesis2.py
+## 5. Transfer learning with LJSpeech
+### 5.1.
+Data preparation
+* run preprocess and generate and save mel and linear spectrums as in original DeepVoice3.
+* Since I use WORLD as default, create cmp as explained in
+    * run  '03_prepare_acoustic_features.sh' instead of  '03_vctk_prepare_acoustic_features.sh'.
+That script is for multispeaker.
+    * modify 'gen_file_id_list.sh' to fit your environment

 ![alt text](assets/banner.jpg)